 Here, former FBI profiler Joe Navarro, author of “Dangerous Personalities: An FBI Profiler Shows How to Identify and Protect Yourself from Harmful People,” breaks down a narcissist:

 “Narcissistic personalities care only for themselves, their needs and their priorities.
 While you and I appreciate attention, the narcissist craves it and manipulates people and situations to get it.
 While you and I work hard to be successful, the narcissistic personality connives to succeed and may cheat, lie, embellish the truth or scheme to get ahead, uncaring of how others are affected."
-(See Mental Health Professionals Have A Duty To Warn.)

 So what is a narcissist?
 First, let’s be clear.
 It goes way beyond someone who loves looking in the mirror.
 A true narcissist acts in ways that are toxic and dangerous.
 And this can greatly impact relationships, putting strain on family members, friends and co-workers of a narcissist.

 This narcissist definition helps break it down: Narcissistic personality disorder is a mental disorder in which people have an inflated sense of their own importance, a deep need for admiration and a lack of empathy for others.
 But behind this mask of ultra-confidence lies a fragile self-esteem that’s vulnerable to the slightest criticism, according to the Mayo Clinic.
 It may be hard for a true narcissist to seek medical help for this condition, though, because mental illness may not fit with the individual’s image of power, image and perfection.

 "Narcissists are all about attention, not about execution."

 And Its Dangers To You

 President Donald J. Trump's inaugural theme song selection.

 I’ll state my case, of which I’m certain

 I’ve lived a life that’s full